2026 COLA for Social Security Disability (SSD)

 • In 2024, the COLA for Social Security benefits dropped to 3.2% but was still above the average increase

-The SSA makes other adjustments at the same time as the COLA.
-One of those is in the amount of income that is subject to withholding for Social Security.
-This year, that cap is increasing from $168,600/year to $176,100/year.
+The SSA increased benefits by 2.5% for 2025.
+They also made other adjustments at the same time as the COLA.
+One of those changes was the amount of income that is subject to withholding for Social Security.
+That cap increased from $168,600/year to $176,100/year.

 Help for SSD Applicants